hamidgl/Web-Platform-Development-2-GCU/README.md

 to execute the application type node index.js in the command line of the application when the site uploaded the login page displaying and requires username and password to enter the site

-the username = adam &
-password = caledonian

-when the login successful the home page will be displayed and you able to use the site by navigeting through the navbars

 # MVC Application
 - user follows links on view.
 - browser makes request.